An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: Final Remarks

 \section{Final Remarks}

 The projected gradient method is one of the classical and basic schemes for solving constrained optimization problems.
 In this paper, we have extended the exact and unconstrained scheme proposed in \cite{[19]}.
-The new proposed scheme solves now smooth and constrained vector optimization problems under a variable ordering by taking inexact descent directions.
-This inexact projected approach promotes future research on other efficient variants for these kind of problems.
+The proposed scheme now solves smooth and constrained vector optimization problems under a variable ordering by taking inexact descent directions.
+This inexact projected approach promotes future research on other efficient variants for these kinds of problems.
 As it is shown in the examples above it is more effective and implementable than the exact one.
-Moreover, now constrained variable optimization problems can be solved by using the proposed methods.
-However, the full convergence of the generated sequence to a weakly efficient {solution} is still an open problem in variable order setting.
+Moreover, constrained variable optimization problems can now be solved by using the proposed methods.
+However, the full convergence of the generated sequence to a weakly efficient solution is still an open problem in variable order settings.

+Another important solution concept is non-domination, which is used for optimizing set-valued maps under the variable structure.
+A variant of the proposed approach can also be considered using the condition $J_F(x^k)v\in -\cup_{x\in C}K(x)$ as the descent direction at each step $k$.
+However, this approach will converge to a stationary point as in the case we have proposed.
+Non-dominated points are also minimizers under well-known conditions.
+A future research direction would be to find, in this case, how we can guarantee that the algorithm converges to non-dominated points.
+Set-valued optimization is also an interesting topic and finding algorithms that compute points that at least fulfill conditions, such as those presented in Theorem $3.3$ in \cite{durea}, is important.

-Future work will be addressed to investigate this theoretical issue; also for some particular instances in which the objective function is a non-smooth function, extending the projected subgradient method proposed in \cite{yunier-2013} to the variable order setting.
-The numerical behavior of these approaches under $K$--convexity of the non-smooth objective function remains open and is a promising direction to be investigated.
-Despite its computational shortcomings, it hopefully sets the foundations of future more efficient and general algorithms for this setting.
+Future work will be also addressed to investigate for some particular instances of this problem the case in which the objective function is a non-smooth function, extending the projected subgradient method proposed in \cite{yunier-2013} to the variable order setting.
+The numerical behavior of these approaches under $K$--convexity of the non-smooth objective function remains open and it is a promising direction to be investigated.
+Despite its computational shortcomings, it hopefully sets the foundations of future research into more efficient and general algorithms for this setting.

-{ \bf Acknowledgements:} JYBC was partially supported by the National Science Foundation (NSF) Grant DMS - 1816449.
+{ \bf Acknowledgements:} JYBC was partially supported by the National Science Foundation (NSF) Grant DMS - 1816449 and by Research \& Artistry grant from NIU.
 The results of this paper were developed during the stay of the second author at the University of Halle-Wittenberg supported by the Humboldt Foundation.
-The authors would like to extend their gratitude towards anonymous referees whose suggestions helped us to improve the presentation of this manuscript.